MicrosoftDocs/visualstudio-docs/docs/install/update-minimal-layout.md

 |Microsoft.VisualStudio.Product.Professional    |vs_professional.exe|
 |Microsoft.VisualStudio.Product.BuildTools    |vs_buildtools.exe|

-The update is applied to a Visual Studio instance in 2 steps.
+The update is applied to a Visual Studio instance in two steps.
 Start by updating the Visual Studio Installer, then update Visual Studio.

 1. **Update the Visual Studio Installer**